imagekit-developer/imagekit-java/README.md

 Accepts an object of class `GetFileListRequest` specifying the parameters to be used to list and search files.
 All parameters specified in the [documentation here](https://docs.imagekit.io/api-reference/media-api/list-and-search-files) can be passed via their setter functions to get the results.

+#### Applying Filters
+Filter out the files by specifying the parameters.

 ```java
 String[] tags = new String[3];
 tags[0] = "Software";